Alfiya-Simran/InvestNest/README.md

 ![Status](https://img.shields.io/badge/status-in%20progress-yellow)
 ![Tech](https://img.shields.io/badge/built%20with-React%20%7C%20Tailwind%20%7C%20Firebase-blue)

-**InvestNest** is a modern startup investment platform designed to connect users with promising startups.
+**InvestNest** is a modern startup investment platform designed to connect Investors with promising startups.
 It offers a seamless browsing experience, intuitive UI, and dynamic functionality for users looking to explore and invest in early-stage companies.

 ---